Zoomdata/zoomdata-py/README.md

 ZD.listSources()
 ```
 ##### Source creation
 New sources can be created on new or existing connections.
-As data it accepts a Pandas dataframe or if not dataframe is specified
-a mongo collection with the same name that `sourceName` will be used instead.
+As data it accepts a Pandas dataframe.
+If no dataframe is specified then a mongo collection with the same name that `sourceName` will be used instead.
 Use `ZD.createSource?` for more details

 ```
 ZD.createSource(sourceName, dataframe, handler, connectionName)